oshaughnessy/sierramountainll/_pages/softball.md

 #### 10U Ground Rules

-- Parent or coach as umpire during coach and player-to-own-team games
+- Parent or coach may serve as umpire if no official is available
+- 5 run limit per team per inning

 #### 10U Pitching